xlladdins/xll/docs/Excel4MacrosQ-S.md

 argument\_text, macro\_type, category, shortcut\_text, help\_topic,
 function\_help, argument\_help1, argument\_help2,...)

-Module\_text or file\_text    is text specifying the name of the DLL that contains the function (in Microsoft Excel for Windows) or the name of the file that contains the code resource (in Microsoft Excel for the Macintosh).
+Module\_text or file\_text&nbsp;&nbsp;&nbsp;&nbsp;is text specifying the
+name of the DLL that contains the function (in Microsoft Excel for Windows) or the name of the file that contains the code resource (in Microsoft Excel for the Macintosh).

-Procedure or resource    is text specifying the name of the function in the DLL (in Microsoft Excel for Windows) or the name of the code resource (in Microsoft Excel for the Macintosh).
+Procedure or resource&nbsp;&nbsp;&nbsp;&nbsp;is text specifying the name of the function in the DLL (in Microsoft Excel for Windows) or the name of the code resource (in Microsoft Excel for the Macintosh).
 In Microsoft Excel for Windows, you can also use the ordinal value of the function from the EXPORTS statement in the module-definition file (.DEF).
 In Microsoft Excel for the Macintosh, you can also use the resource ID number.
 The ordinal value or resource ID number should not be in text form.

 This argument may be omitted for stand-alone DLLs or code resources.
 In this case, REGISTER will register all functions or code resources and then return module\_text or file\_text.

-Type\_text    is text specifying the data type of the return value and the data types of all arguments to the DLL or code resource.
+Type\_text&nbsp;&nbsp;&nbsp;&nbsp;is text specifying the data type of the return value and the data types of all arguments to the DLL or code resource.
 The first letter of type\_text specifies the return value.

-Function\_text    is text specifying the name of the function as you want it to appear in the Paste Function dialog box.
+Function\_text&nbsp;&nbsp;&nbsp;&nbsp;is text specifying the name of the function as you want it to appear in the Paste Function dialog box.
 If you omit this argument, the function will not appear in the Paste Function dialog box.

-Argument\_text    is text specifying the names of the arguments you want to appear in the Paste Function dialog box.
+Argument\_text&nbsp;&nbsp;&nbsp;&nbsp;is text specifying the names of the arguments you want to appear in the Paste Function dialog box.
 Argument names should be separated by commas.

-Macro\_type    specifies the macro type: 1 for a function or 2 for a command.
+Macro\_type&nbsp;&nbsp;&nbsp;&nbsp;specifies the macro type: 1 for a function or 2 for a command.
 If macro\_type is omitted, it is assumed to be 1 (function).

-Category    specifies the function category in the Paste Function dialog box in which you want the registered function to appear.
+Category&nbsp;&nbsp;&nbsp;&nbsp;specifies the function category in the Paste Function dialog box in which you want the registered function to appear.
 You can use the category number or the category name for category.
 If you use the category name, be sure to enclose it in double quotation marks.
 If category is omitted, it is assumed to be 14 (User Defined).

 <table>
 <tbody>